-- 322. Standard Grant Agreement templates (annexes 13 and 14) available in the GMS must be used.
+- 311. Standard Grant Agreement templates available in the GMS must be used.
 No changes in the articles of the Grant Agreement are allowed.
-The CBPF Grant Agreement template is subject to revision from time to time as situations evolve. - 323.
+The CBPF Grant Agreement template is subject to revision from time to time as situations evolve. - 312.
 Grant Agreements are prepared by HFUs.
 They are signed by the HC or a person with duly delegated authority in the HC's absence and counter-signed by the authorized representative of the partner as recorded in the due diligence module of the GMS.
-They are then sent to OCHA HQ / CBPF Section Finance Unit for final review prior to approval and signature by the EO (or a duly delegated officer). - 324.
+They are then sent to OCHA HQ / CBPF Section Finance Unit for final review prior to approval and signature by the EO (or a duly delegated officer). - 313.
 The Grant Agreement includes the following annexes: - i.
 Project narrative (as approved by the HC); - ii.
 Project budget (as approved by the HC); - iii.
-Schedule of reporting.
+Schedule of reporting. - 314.
+The Grant Agreement becomes legally binding upon signature by all parties (firstly by the HC and the partner, and finally by the EO).
+An electronic signature is acceptable.